-For 2015 through 2018, the companies reported that they made no expenditures on public entertainment events taking place outside of adult-only facilities.
+For 2015 through 2019, the companies reported that they made no expenditures on public entertainment events taking place outside of adult-only facilities.

-As they have since 2010, all reporting companies stated that in 2018 they spent no money on sponsorships.
-Since 1989, all of the companies have stated that they spent no money on endorsements and testimonials.
+As they have since 2010, all reporting companies stated that they spent no money on sponsorships in 2019.
+14 Since 1989, all of the companies have stated that they spent no money on endorsements and testimonials.
+15

-The companies reported spending \$316.2 million in 2018 on coupons to reduce the retail cost of cigarettes, an increase from the \$301.9 million spent in 2017.16
+The companies reported spending \$231.4 million in 2019 on coupons to reduce the retail cost of cigarettes, a decrease from the \$316.2 million spent in 2018.
+16

-Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus is distributed to consumers at retail when the cigarettes are purchased.
-The Commission is not reporting the amounts spent in 2017 or 2018 on retail-value-added involving bonus cigarettes because only one company reported spending
+Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus is distributed to consumers at retail